Kenya

 OUR SOLUTION

 The Kenya government approved its new National Ear and Hearing Care Strategy in 2023.
-Among key priorities are to establish newborn hearing screening, expand financial coverage to hearing technology (hearing aids, cochlear implants), and to develop professional expertise and services to address pediatric hearing loss.
-These improvements will help more babies and young children with hearing loss in Kenya to successfully achieve listening and spoken language outcomes.
+Among key priorities are to establish newborn hearing screening, expand financial coverage to hearing technology (hearing aids, cochlear implants), increase professional expertise, and develop services to address pediatric hearing loss.

 PROFESSIONAL TRAINING PROGRAMS